Inverkeithing Friary

 Inverkeithing Friary, formally known as the Hospitium of the Grey Friars, is a 14th-century friary building and gardens located Inverkeithing, Fife, Scotland.

-The surviving friary building is considered to be the finest remaining example of a medieval friary building in Scotland.
-The building was restored in the 1930s and is now a Category A listed historic site by Historic Environment Scotland.
+The surviving friary building is considered to be the finest remaining example of a medieval friary building in Scotland, and is Category A listed by Historic Environment Scotland.

-The building now features as a focal point on the Fife Pilgrim Way, a long-distance footpath commemorating the journey of pilgrims through Fife during the medieval era.
+The building features as a focal point on the Fife Pilgrim Way, a long-distance footpath commemorating the journey of medieval pilgrims through Fife.
 It is now used as a community centre.

+History

+In 1329, there were six Grey Friars settlements in Scotland; Inverkeithing is not listed as one.
+By Papal Bull of 29 November 1346, Pope Boniface VIII gave power to David II to grant land for the site of a Grey Friars Friary far removed from the attack of enemies.

+The first definite mention of Inverkeithing Friary is in 1384, from Exchequer Rolls during the reign of Robert II.
+At this time, the friary would have been a thriving hub for pilgrims to Dunfermline and St Andrews, comprising accommodations, cloisters, storage cellars, and a chapel.

+According to tradition, Queen Anabella Drummond stayed in or around Inverkeithing Friary in the late 14th century; the friary sits on Queen street, named after this connection.

+James IV made payments to Inverkeithing Friary between 1501 and 1513, and held court in the Friary in 1504.
+In his retinue were "moorish lassis" dancers.

+Stephen (1938) lists known wardens of the Friary: